 This form of radiation therapy is given through the hepatic artery near the liver.
 Radioactive glass beads are inserted through a tube and into the artery.
 It kills cancer cells by blocking their blood supply.
-This treatment is used in people who cancer that has spread to the liver, but not to other distant parts of the body.
+This treatment is used in people who have cancer that has spread to the liver, but not to other distant parts of the body.

 Radiation of a Tumor